battlecode/battlecode-scaffold-2017/README.md

 ### Local

-After downloading the client using `gradle unpackGradle`, there will be a folder `client/` which holds the app for running matches.
+After downloading the client using `gradle unpackClient`, there will be a folder `client/` which holds the app for running matches.
 Double click this application to open it; you are now looking at the game client for Battlecode 2017! **NOTE: Do not move any application files in the `client` folder, as you may lose the ability to run matches properly!**

 #### Client Basics